 Turabian Style, commonly referred to as just "Turabian," is based on Chicago Style, but omits some of the publishing details and options in the Chicago Manual of Style.
 Turabian is more focused on the most important rules for student papers and other scholarly research not intended for publication.

 Note: A new version of the Chicago Manual of Style was published in 2017.
-If you are using a guide that is based on the 16th edition of the Chicago Manual of Style, please consider comparing it to the 17th edition to ensure you're using the correct formatting.
+If you're using a guide that's based on the 16th edition of the Chicago Manual of Style, please consider comparing it to the 17th edition to ensure you're using the correct formatting.